publiusfederalist/publius/README.md

 ```
 6. Update Handshake Address on chain with TXT Record to your magnet link (depending on mutable or immutable from seed or publius -- see 'federalistpapers' as an example).

+## Discussion

+Please make an issue on github for any bugs or feature requests.
+To discuss more,
+join #scarywater on irc.freenode.net.

 ## Copyright and License

 (c) 2021 Publius